rafflesargentina/l5-filterable-sortable/README.md

 ### QueryFilters

-Create a class that extends QueryFilters, and define public methods named after each request input data you want to use as a chained query filter.
-You can employ or even chain any where or conditional clause inside functions, as long as they return a Builder instance.
+Create a class that extends QueryFilters and define methods named after each request data you want to use as a chained query filter.
+You can employ any logic inside functions, as long as they return a Builder instance.

 Example: